Mikoyan-Gurevich MiG-21: Indonesia

-Vietnam
+Vietnam War

-As may be seen from its range figures, the MiG-21 was designed for very short ground-controlled interception (GCI) missions.
+The MiG-21 was designed for very short ground-controlled interception (GCI) missions.
 It became renowned for this type of mission in the skies over North Vietnam.
 The first MiG-21s arrived directly from the Soviet Union by ship in April 1966.
 After being unloaded and assembled they were given to the Vietnam People's Air Force's (VPAF) oldest fighter unit, the 921st Fighter Regiment (921st FR), which had been created on 3 February 1964 as a MiG-17 unit.
 Because the VPAF's 923rd FR was newer and less experienced, they continued to operate MiG-17s, while the arrival of the MiG-19s (J-6 versions) from China in 1969 led to North Vietnam's only MiG-19 unit, the 925th FR.
 On 3 February 1972, North Vietnam commissioned its fourth and last fighter regiment created during the war with South Vietnam, the MiG-21PFM (Type 94)-equipped 927th FR.

 Former MiG-17 pilot Nguyen Nhat Chieu and his wingman Tran Ngoc Siu intercepted USAF F-105Ds while on CAP duty over Phuc Yen Airbase (a.k.a.
 Noi Bai Airbase) on 7 July 1966, shooting down one piloted by Capt.
 Tomes with a salvo from Tran's UB-16-57/S-5M unguided rocket-equipped MiG-21, while flight leader Nguyen was unable to establish a lock on another, wildly-evading F-105 with his R-3S AAM; this was the first instance of a VPAF MiG-21 shooting down a piloted enemy aircraft in the Vietnam War.